ecwolf/TestCar/README.md

 #Target 1:

-This is a GIT Test:
+This is a GIT Test, performed in class:

 - A
 - B
 - C
+- D